 3. They Act Unpredictably

-Drug abuse can lead to mood swings far outside the ups and downs of regular life or normal teen behavior.
+Drug or alcohol use can lead to mood swings far outside the ups and downs of regular life or normal teen behavior.

 At first, opioid painkillers can create a euphoric state, causing a user to be extremely happy and giddy.
 But when the drugs wear off, users can experience some pretty severe opioid side-effects, such as:

-Wild mood swings can have a devastating effect on the people living with someone who is addicted.
+Wild mood swings can have a devastating effect on people living with someone who is in the throes of an opioid use disorder.
 You never know where they stand from one moment to the next and who will appear in your household.

 Is it Dr. Jekyll today or Mr. Hyde?

-At the same time, people who are addicted can be very predictable.
+At the same time, people who are addicted can be surprisingly predictable.
 The survival part of their brain singularly drives them.

 4. They Become Obsessed